6d6t6/O/README.md

    - **Omega's core services** and **local services** are open source, and we encourage collaboration and improvement.
 However, future online services or features may not be open source and may include proprietary elements.

 2. **Omega Brand & Logos**:
-   - The **Omega** name, logo, and related branding elements are **not open source** and are the intellectual property of the creator (currently, 6d6t6).
+   - The **Omega** name, logo, and related branding elements are **not open source** and are the intellectual property of **Omega**.
 We reserve the right to trademark and copyright these assets in the future.
    - You are not permitted to use, reproduce, or distribute any part of the **Omega** brand or logos without explicit permission.

-3. **Third-Party Logos**:
-   - **ChatGPT** and **Claude** logos (and any associated branding) are the intellectual property of their respective owners, OpenAI and Anthropic.
-These logos are used for reference and are not owned by the creator of **Omega**.
-You are not authorized to use these logos for any purpose outside of the original reference.

-4. **No Warranty**:
+3. **No Warranty**:
    - This software is provided "as-is," without warranty of any kind, either express or implied.
 The creator does not guarantee its functionality, stability, or security.
-You use **Omega** at your own risk.
+You use **Omega** at your own risk, and we disclaim any responsibility for any third-party software or services that may be integrated or used alongside **Omega**.

+4. **Third-Party Software**:
+   - **Omega** may include or interface with third-party software, libraries, or services that are not owned or controlled by **Omega**.
+Such third-party software may be subject to its own terms, conditions, and licensing agreements. **Omega** is not responsible for the functionality, security, or support of any third-party software.

 5. **Modifications**:
    - Any modification of **Omega** must include a clear notice that it is a modified version and not the original.
 All modifications will remain subject to this license.